Drassil/directory-structure/README.md

  - deps: Static dependencies, instead of modules they are pre-installed (eventually can be handled by __git subtree__).
         If you don't need this kind of separation you can use modules folder for both essential dependencies and addons.

-Note: plural form of folder above is used to emphasize the modular vs monolithic architecture
+Note: plural form of folder above is used to emphasize the modular purpose.

 ### Sub Environments:

  - env: container of sub environments
-     - <name of your system/app> ( this folder must be created when you need a second level of compilation, bin folder could be used too )
+     - <name of your system/app> : you could create an extra environment for your app creating extra levels of awareness.
      - sys: could be used and standardized by an operating system to handle directories related to hardware devices and
         - boot
         - mnt
         - [...]